ltroin/Clip1/Results/additional_experiments/readme.md

 ## Comparison of ASR Metrics for Different Attack Methods
 We conducted preliminary experiments to bridge this gap in our study.
-Specifically, we followed the original parameters from the papers by Zou et al. (2023b) and Schwinn et al. (2023), utilized a random sample of five cases from our benchmark, and observed the following differences:
+Specifically, we followed the original parameters from the papers by Zou et al. (2023b) and Schwinn et al. (2023), utilized a random sample of five cases from our benchmark (see Data/data_new.csv), and observed the following differences:

 ### Efficiency: